-The ORTOVOX Off Piste Awareness Tour 2020 with HAT
+The ORTOVOX Off Piste Awareness Tour 2021

 So in sum: enjoyment, success, decision making, risk reduction… ultimately getting the most out of the mountain, is not only about learning.
 It’s about applying, even imperfectly, the points that make going off-piste and touring as safe as the things we do in our everyday lives – like driving to the mountains!

 - a point of departure for beginners